Tonic-Box/D3ROS-Modding-Guide/EditorTricks/EditSwitchSave.md

 Yes!
 Contrary to popular opinion, you can infact edit played switch toons in the editor.
 The only thing that needs to be fresh is the .dat files outside of the ``heroes/`` folder.
 So, generate fresh unplayed versions of those, and use them when editing toons.

-Then, just only swap in and out your toon files (this files in the ``heroes/`` folder) when you edit them.
+Then, just only swap in and out your toon files (located in the ``heroes/`` folder) when you edit them.

 And thats pretty much it. :)